 Database Views: Package up and send elements from related data objects together in one message.

 All these capabilities are offered by the traditional service paradigm, where the internals (such as the object hierarchy and process sequencing) are hidden in the implementation, while the client sees only the service interface.

+Figure 10: Conceptual Zone Service

+In a service paradigm, individual services are choreographed by other services to provide new capabilities.
 Zone Services are the way in which these capabilities may be realized within the SIF Zone.
 The key design constraint in its development was that the underlying SIF infrastructure would be extended (via additional message types) and not replaced.
 Zone Service clients are able to communicate with Zone Services over the same wire that SIF Object clients communicate with Object Providers, and they operate in much the same way.
 All of them are fully supported Zone citizens, and like previous SIF components, will generally consist of an agent and an application.

 Clients must be able to invoke methods on Zone Services.